keithaumiller/unicorninvesting/BackendPython/unicorn/1_data_sources/schemas/README.md

-# Database
+# Database Schemas & Data Models

-MySQL schemas, migration scripts, and database dumps for the Unicorn Investing platform.

-## Purpose
+## 📊 Purpose

-- Database schema definitions and migrations
-- Historical database dumps for backup/restore
-- Table structure documentation
-- Data migration scripts for R to Python transition
+This directory contains **database schemas, data models, and structure definitions** for all layers of the data warehouse.
+Schemas ensure consistent data structure and relationships across the platform.

+## 🏗️ Architecture Role

+**Schema Management**: Defines structure for Bronze → Silver → Gold → Data Marts

+Database schemas provide the **structural foundation** for all data storage and processing.

 ## Current Files